-All of them have pretty, dark green, deeply divided foliage that arises from the soil on narrow stems.
-Upright, wiry-but-graceful, branching flower stems rise above the foliage clump.
+Their foliage offers great contrast to their flowers.
+The beautiful, dark green, deeply divided foliage hovers over the ground on narrow stems.
 The leaves stay attractive all summer and are good for hiding dying foliage of spring ephemeral wildflowers, such as Virginia bluebells.
-The plants can make a nice groundcover, particularly the shorter varieties.

-For later blooms, try one or more of the larger cultivars that typically start flowering in early fall.
-They form much larger clumps and their flowers are held high above the foliage.
-Anemone ‘September Charm’ has single pink blooms on plants that get 30”-36” tall and about 24” across.
-‘Whirlwind’ has lush, double, 2”-3” white blooms that appear in great profusion in September and October.
+For later blooms, try a larger variety, like Anemone ‘September Charm’, with single pink blooms on plants that get 30”-36” tall and about 24” across.
+Or try ‘Whirlwind’, which has lush, double, 2”-3” white blooms that appear in great profusion in September and October.
 The plants typically get 36” tall by 36” wide.

 Probably the most popular of the Japanese Anemone is ‘Honorine Jobert’ with its pristine, single white blooms on 36”-48” plants.
 ‘Honorine Jobert’ is an heirloom variety that was discovered in France in 1858.
 Her exquisite blooms are 2”-3” across and are produced in large quantities – plenty for cutting.
 ‘Honorine Jobert’ was named the Perennial Plant Association’s 2016 Perennial Plant of the Year.